roeintense/botkit-middleware-luis/README.md

-# Use Luis's natural language tools in your Botkit-powered Bot !
+# Use Luis's natural language tools in your Botkit-powered Bot!

 This middleware plugin for Botkit allows you to seamlessly integrate [Luis](http://luis.ai) natural language intent APIs into your Botkit bot.